simonnickel/snap-navigation/README.md

 Decision: Not supporting .fullScreenCover() for now.
 Modal presentation uses .sheet().

+// TODO feature: Define FullScreenCover as additional PresentationStyle, which can only be present once as last item with a path to show, no modals.
+(Or even with its own complete SnapNavigationView and State).

 ### macOS: TabView with .sidebarAdaptable does not maintain state of Tab / Sidebar Item.
 Decision: Did not find a way to maintain the navigation state, not worth it at the moment.
 Reconsider in the future.